MbIDAS/OpenUxAS-MDE/README.md

 #### Destination Directory
 By default, the program looks for an environment variable named UXAS_EXAMPLES_DIR and will write the configuration files to a subdirectory in that directory using "name:" field in the configuration file.
-In it can't find that directory, and if no output directory is specified with the `-o` option, then the configuration directory is created in the current directory.
+If UXAS_EXAMPLES_DIR is not set, but there is an OpenUxAS/examples directory under your home directory, it will use that.
+If it can't find that directory, and if no output directory is specified with the `-o` option, then the configuration directory is created in the current directory.
 If you use the `-o` option to specify an alternate directory, note that it will still